Sutton Coldfield: Possession of the manor

-Despite being occupied by Mountfort family, Richard Neville regained his power and land, but died in 1471.
+Despite being occupied by Mountfort family, Richard Neville regained his power and land, but was killed at the Battle of Barnet in 1471.
 Normally, the land would have remained in the possession of his wife, but instead they were given to his two daughters and their husbands.
 However, the eldest daughter, Isabella, contested and obtained the remainder of the interests from her sister.
 Isabella died in 1476, leaving the manor in the possession of her husband, George Plantagenet, 1st Duke of Clarence.
 However, in 1478, he was attainted and executed, meaning that the manor was passed to his only surviving son, Edward Plantagenet, who was still an infant.
 The Crown held the lands due to Edward's age, but in 1487 granted the lands back to Anne Neville, 16th Countess of Warwick, since both of her daughters were now dead.
 She immediately gave the lands back; however, Sutton and other manors were given back to her in 1489.
 She died in 1492, with all the land returning to the possession of the Crown, with whom it remained until it was incorporated in 1528.